Customer Service Dashboard Template

 Data Visualization using linked pictures

 You need to use a helper sheet, Calculations.
-First, create the charts, then copy them, finally use a ‘Paste as Linked Picture’ option from the context menu.
+First, create the charts, then copy them, and finally use a ‘Paste as Linked Picture’ option from the context menu.
 It is a simple and effective way to show various charts in the same small space.

 Download the Workbook.